rwblokzijl/Msc-thesis-EuroToken/thesis.md

 system of accounting.
 In order to conform to the offline, scalability and transparency requirements, a system of distributed accounting is chosen.
 As the fundamental building block for the EuroToken system we use a Hyper-Sharded block-DAG that keeps track of every users' transaction history on their own edge device.
-By storing all information required for transacting at the physical end points of transactions, we create the possibility of direct offline transaction between users, without any link to the outside world.
+We choose this, because by storing all information required for transacting at the physical end points of transactions, we create the possibility of direct offline transaction between users, without any link to the outside world.

 While the EuroToken system design is independent of the underlying communication technology, the offline requirement leads to some limitations on the way users